codeigniter4/CodeIgniter4/user_guide_src/source/concepts/factories.rst

 --------------

 To set default component options, create a new Config files at **app/Config/Factory.php** that supplies options as an array property that matches the name of the component.

+For example, if you want to create **Filters** by Factories, the component name wll be ``filters``.
-For example, if you want to ensure that each ``Filter`` used by your app is an actual framework, your **app/Config/Factory.php** file might look like this:
+And if you want to ensure that each filter is an instance of a class which implements CodeIgniter's ``FilterInterface``, your **app/Config/Factory.php** file might look like this:

 .. literalinclude:: factories/005.php

+Now you can create a filter with code like ``Factories::filters('SomeFilter')``, and the returned instance will surely be a CodeIgniter's filter.

 This would prevent conflict of an third-party module which happened to have an unrelated ``Filters`` path in its namespace.